csound/ctcsound/cookbook/README.md

 The easiest way to get Jupyter working is to install [Anaconda](https://www.continuum.io/downloads) with the latest
 Python 3.x version.
 Anaconda includes Python and a bunch of numerical computing
 modules like numpy, matplotlib, scipy, etc. Once Anaconda is installed on your
-system, you can add an environment for Python2.7 with the following commands:
+system, you can add an environment for Python 2.7 with the following commands:

 ```
 conda create -n ipykernel_py2 python=2 ipykernel anaconda